Overview

 Admit Card

-SSC MTS and Havaldar 2023 admit card will be released 10 to 15 days before the examination.
-You can follow these instructions to check the SSC MTS and Havaldar admit card 2023.
+SSC MTS and Havaldar 2024 admit cards will be released 10 to 15 days before the examination.
+You can follow these instructions to check the SSC MTS and Havaldar admit card 2024.

-Step 6: Download SSC MTS and Havaldar admit card and you are ready to take its printout.
+- Step 6: Download the SSC MTS and Havaldar admit card and you are ready to take its printout.

 Result

-The SSC MTS and Havaldar (CBIC & CBN) exam Result 2023 will be released once the exam has been conducted.
+The SSC MTS and Havaldar (CBIC & CBN) exam Result 2024 will be released once the exam has been conducted.
 You can access the website and check the results to see whether you have cleared the exam or not.
-You can follow these instructions to check the SSC MTS and Havaldar exam results 2023.
+You can follow these instructions to check the SSC MTS and Havaldar exam results for 2024.

 Cut Off